-Commercial property requires a larger monetary investment, but in turn offers higher dividends.
+Commercial property requires a more significant monetary investment, but in turn, offers higher dividends.
 However, there are many funding options and ways to invest in commercial property.
-Investors will also have increased security due to lengthier leases and the option for diverse investment.
+Investors will also have increased security due to lengthier leases and the opportunity for diverse investment.

 Photo Credit: ImageFlow/Shutterstock

-Residential properties are great for first-time investors, can be beneficial for a faster turn-around and renovated for a higher resale price.
-Whereas commercial properties pave the way for exceptions on certain regulations, offers significant ROI and are a stable long-term investment.
+Residential properties are excellent for first-time investors, can be beneficial for a faster turn-around and renovated for a higher resale price.
+Whereas commercial properties pave the way for exceptions on specific regulations, offers significant ROI and are a stable long-term investment.

 The Independent recently reported that the current housing market is struggling and does not appear to have improved throughout the year.
 Whereas recent reports, surveys and forecasters have indicated opportunities if you are buying commercial property in 2018.
 However, both avenues have an element of risk.

-Investors are in fact spoilt for choice in terms of the types of commercial property investment opportunities to choose from.
+Investors are spoilt for choice in terms of the types of commercial property investment opportunities.
 It is helpful to know what commercial properties are popular when choosing your investment.
 The following seven categories should shed some insight into the types of commercial properties that are available to you.